prog4biol/pfb2019/README.md

 >Information about the first match is returned

 How about a non-exact match.
-Let's seach for a methylation site that has to match the following critera:
+Let's search for a methylation site that has to match the following criteria:
 - G or A
 - followed by C
 - followed by one of anything or nothing